 Don’t give them words that only show hypotheticals.
 Sell yourself on your achievements.
 It will give you real ammunition against your competitors.

 Be proactive in how you look for a job.
 Use the services that have the prestige you want.
 Present yourself in exactly the way employers want you to.
-That’s how you make yourself an impressive hire.
+That’s how you make yourself the most impressive candidate.